finnito/Science/content/11sci/as90940/markdown/force.md

 2. What is the difference between mass and weight?
 3. Calculate the __weight__ of a $1.5kg$ mass on Earth.
 4. After $10s$ a runner has accelerated from __rest__ to $3m/s$

+---

+## L16: Homework Booklet Q19

+- To answer this question, carefully read the question and the things that you should include in your answer.
+- A good way to structure it would be for each point:
+    - Draw a force diagram
+    - Explain the forces (net force, balanced, unbalanced, horizontal, vertical)
+    - Explain the acceleration of the rocket due to the forces, and thus its speed
+    - Explain what is causing friction, and the relative size of those friction forces

+---

+## Homework Booklet Q20

+- Right is constant velocity, left is moving to the left but slowing down.
+- For each bird:
+    - Describe the net force (balanced, unbalanced, direction)
+    - Relate this to the acceleration of the bird and therefore the velocity